The Holy Bible (album): Release

-The album reached No. 6 on the UK Albums Chart, remaining in the chart for 11 weeks.
+The album was released as a vinyl 12" picture disc, CD and minidisc.
+It reached No. 6 on the UK Albums Chart, remaining in the Top 100 for 11 weeks.
 Despite not charting outside the UK and Japan, by mid-2014 The Holy Bible had sold more than 600,000 copies worldwide.

 On 6 December 2004 an expanded version of The Holy Bible was released, containing two CDs and a DVD.
 Disc one comprised a digitally re-mastered version of the original album plus four live tracks.
 The DVD features an interview with the band, footage of TV and festival appearances and promo videos.
 The second disc includes a remix of the album by Tom Lord-Alge.
 The remixed version had been intended for release in the US, but this never happened "for well-documented reasons", according to James Dean Bradfield.
-The band felt the second mix was superior to the version originally released.
+The band felt it was superior to the version originally released.
 As Bradfield puts it: "For once we got something back from the American record company—who we despised—and it was brilliant".

-A new special edition was released in December 2014, commemorating the 20th anniversary of the album.
-This edition includes the vinyl edition of the full album, plus a three-CD set, the first CD with the full album remastered for the special release, the second with the US mix remastered and the third including a performance at the Astoria in 1994 and an acoustic session for Radio 4 Mastertapes in 2014.
+A new special edition entitled The Holy Bible 20 was released in December 2014, commemorating the 20th anniversary of the album.
+This edition includes the vinyl edition of the full album, plus a four-CD set, the first CD with the full album remastered for the special release, the second with the US mix remastered, the third includes B-sides of the album's singles and a fourth disc including a performance at the Astoria in 1994 and an acoustic session for Radio 4 Mastertapes in 2014.
 The special edition also contains a 40-page book full of rare photos and handwritten lyrics and notes by Richey and by the band.

-As part of Record Store Day 2014 a 12-inch picture disc of the US Mix of the album was released.
+As part of Record Store Day 2014 a 12-inch picture disc of the US mix of the album was released.
 Side A featured a mix of the Revol cover overlaid with the Jesus image from the CD.
 Side B was a white label image.
 The album was housed in a clear plastic sleeve.
 1,500 copies were pressed.